 A note on our approach: We use 3D CT scanning and digital surgical planning for every patient.
 We don't make unrealistic promises, and we're upfront about the limitations and alternatives.
 If All-on-4 is the better choice for a patient, we say so.

 All-on-6 dental implants, when performed with proper patient selection and an experienced team, are one of the most reliable solutions for full tooth loss — with a 94–98% success rate at ten years.
-The major advantage of having this treatment done in Turkey is accessing the same quality of care at up to 60–70% savings compared to prices at home.
+The major advantage of having this treatment done in Turkey is accessing the same quality of care at significantly lower cost than private prices at home.

 This guide was prepared by the BestDent clinical team and reviewed for medical accuracy.
 Content is based on peer-reviewed clinical research (PMC, PubMed, AAID) and years of clinical experience.
 Last updated: April 2026.